alexlib/trans_heat_cond/README.md

 ## lumped
 Lumped capacitance method for transient conduction.

+## functions
+Function files for developed from the numerical and lumped capacitance methods.
+These can be imported into existing models.

 # License
 trans_heat_cond is available under the MIT license.
 See the LICENSE file for more info.